1.4 — Variable assignment and initialization

 Unfortunately, there’s a common pitfall here that can occur when the programmer mistakenly tries to initialize both variables by using one initialization statement:

-The best way to remember that this is wrong is to consider the case of direct initialization or brace initialization:
+The best way to remember that this is wrong is to note that each variable can only be initialized by its own initializer:

 Modern compilers will typically generate warnings if a variable is initialized but not used (since this is rarely desirable).
 And if “treat warnings as errors” is enabled, these warnings will be promoted to errors and cause the compilation to fail.